Thoughts

 If the Sports Performance Director turns the people they work with into serious competitors, then the Business Performance Director does exactly the same.

-What would a Performance Director
+What would a Performance Director actually do?

 PDs are an internal role, but their focus is on an enterprise level.
 It’s their job to ensure your whole business is set up to deliver its business objectives successfully.